 London 2012 gave Britain a once in a lifetime opportunity to inspire a generation to enjoy sport and the Government wants to embed that into the school day from an early age.

 In April 2013, the Government announced new funding for physical education (PE) and sport.
 For 2017-18 the purpose of this funding has been widened, its purpose is to ‘fund additional and sustainable improvements to the provision of PE and sport, for the benefit of primary aged pupils to encourage the development of healthy, active lifestyles.’

-Funding is allocated to all maintained and state-funded schools with primary phase pupils.
+Research evidence shows that education and health are closely linked 1,2 so promoting the health and wellbeing of pupils and students within schools and colleges has the potential to improve their educational outcomes and their health and wellbeing outcomes.
+Research has shown that children and young people who are aerobically fit have higher academic scores.3,4 The intensity and duration of exercise are both linked to improved academic performance and improved physical activity has also been linked to improved classroom behaviour.
+Obesity levels in the UK poplation has tripled over the past 30 years with 3 in 10 children aged between 2 and 15 classed as overweight or obese.
+At current rates, there will be 11 million more obese adults in the UK by 2030 leading to higher rates of diabetes, cancer and heart disease5.
+By empowering schools to track and monitor children’s activity is the first step to understanding the true nature of the childhood inactivity problem and help instil behaviours that will lead to better activity levels into adult hood thus helping to manage disease and reducing cost burdens on the NHS which are set to increase as the UK’s population is forecast to live longer.
+For example, heart disease is estimated to cost the UK economy just under £26 billion a year6.Funding is allocated to all maintained and state-funded schools with primary phase pupils.
 The amount is based on a flat rate across schools, plus an amount for each child registered.

 Schools are able to determine how best to use this funding to improve the quality and breadth of PE and sport provision.